Design and Technology:

 Key Stage 3

-In year 7 pupils study Textiles (STEM project) and are taught how to use the sewing machine.
-They learn about the design process and use elements from this process to design and make a fleece hat.
+Year 7 pupils study Textiles and further improve their machine sewing skills.
+Following the design process, they design and make a bag from recycled materials.
 Pupils learn a range of techniques including decorative CAD/CAM stitching and applique.
-They make a logo/badge using iPads and print onto fabric.
-They learn about fashion designers Vivienne Westwood and Mary Quant as part of their home study.
+They learn about iconic British textile designers as part of their home study.

 Year 8 pupils study 'Food' for their first module.
 They learn advanced preparation techniques.
 The focus is on safe handling of high risk foods (eggs, raw meat).
 Pupils also spend time in the garden learning where our food comes from.
 They plant, nurture and harvest a range of fruits and vegetables.
 We then use these foods to cook with in the kitchen.
 Pupils develop advanced knife skills, use electrical kitchen equipment and cook in the oven and under the grill and on the hob.